Research shows that marketers who set goals are 376% more likely to report success than those who don’t. Yes, you read that right.

 You can’t predict the future, so how can you feel confident that your objectives are achievable?
 Things change, and there’s never a guarantee.
 But here are a few ways to keep your feet on the ground and make sure you check off that “attainable” piece of the acronym:

-- Lean on historical data: From past performance metrics and analytics to timelines from previous projects, you likely have tons of information you can use to inform your upcoming goals — rather than guessing.
+- Lean on historical data: From past performance metrics and marketing management analytics to timelines from previous projects, you likely have tons of information you can use to inform your upcoming goals — rather than guessing.

 - Talk to your team members: Instead of setting goals on your own, connect with your marketing team and gather their insights.
 They’re the ones doing the bulk of the work, so they’ll be able to give you a reality check about your goals.